17 Hotels Where You Can See the Northern Lights Without Leaving Your Bed

 Northern Lights Resort and Spa, Canada

-Built last year, there are three extravagant Aurora Glass Chalets at the Northern Lights Resort and Spa ($800 for three nights) in Canada's picturesque Yukon River Valley.
-Each chalet features big ﬂoor-to-ceiling windows to give guests an unbeatable view of the northern sky from the comfort of their queen size bed.
+This resort has three extravagant Aurora Glass Chalets at the Northern Lights Resort and Spa ($800 for three nights) in Canada's picturesque Yukon River Valley.
+Each chalet features big ﬂoor-to-ceiling windows to give guests an unbeatable view of the northern sky from the comfort of their queen-size bed.
 You can also find a spa, an outdoor Jacuzzi, lounge, bar, and dining room just a few steps away.

 The Retreat at Blue Lagoon, Iceland

-You’ve heard of the Blue Lagoon, Iceland’s world-famous open-air spa fed by geothermal seawater, but what about the ultra-luxury hotel right next to it?
-As well as offering easy access to the Blue Lagoon itself, The Retreat ($1,155 per night for a suite) has a rooftop viewing deck for watching the northern lights.
-Even though it’s busy by day, at night it’s a private inlet of a super-dark UNESCO Global Geopark on Iceland’s Reykjanes Peninsula, perfect for viewing the aurora.
+You've heard of the Blue Lagoon, Iceland's world-famous open-air spa fed by geothermal seawater, but what about the ultra-luxury hotel right next to it?
+As well as offering easy access to the Blue Lagoon itself, The Retreat (suites from $1,344) has a rooftop viewing deck for watching the northern lights.
+Even though it's busy by day, at night it's a private inlet of a super-dark UNESCO Global Geopark on Iceland's Reykjanes Peninsula, perfect for viewing the aurora.

 Torfhus Retreat, Iceland